From £24,9956

 DESIGN & STYLING

 The mostly clean shapes are punctuated by quirky details, such as the hexagons on the car’s ‘cheeks’, oddly 1990s-style alloy wheels and the apparent lack of rear lights.
-It has rear lights, of course, but the main clusters are quite small and mounted low and they are supplemented by a higher light bar.
+It has rear lights, of course, but the main clusters are quite small and mounted low and they're supplemented by a higher light bar.

 INTERIOR

 Step inside the 03 and on first impression the claim that this is a premium product rings true.
-Most surfaces above waist level are soft-touch, and the red microsuede material that lines the dashboard and door cards feels plusher than the textured rubber you might ordinarily find there.
+Most surfaces above waist level are soft-touch and the red microsuede material that lines the dashboard and door cards feels plusher than the textured rubber you might ordinarily find there.

-The seats are upholstered in an unusually soft synthetic leather.
-It gets a little sweaty on long journeys, but it’s a cut above the plain vinyl you sit on in an MG 5 EV.
 The bright red and beige colour scheme won’t be to everyone’s taste, but it’s a nice change from the gloomy blackness of so many modern cars.
 Green and black are available if you prefer something more subdued.

 Unfortunately, some of the controls are less pleasing.
 The rotary drive selector doesn’t feel like it’s connected to anything and the detents of the BMW-style indicator stalk (it always returns to centre) are quite weak, making it easy to indicate the wrong way.

 Better news comes in the form of the available cabin space.
-Front passengers are unlikely to be short on storage thanks to trays and bins of various sizes in the centre console, as well as two cupholders and a spot for glasses in the roof.
+Front passengers are unlikely to be short on storage thanks to trays and bins of various sizes in the centre console, as well as two cupholders and a spot for your glasses in the roof.

 Rear passengers enjoy generous leg room for this size of car, but rear accommodation is affected by the battery pack raising the floor height, so the seating position isn’t ideal and head room is limited.
-There’s a single charge port back there and no air vents, but that’s not unusual in this class.
+There’s a single USB charging port back there and no air vents, but that’s not unusual in this class.

-Pressing the voice command button or saying ‘Hello Ora’ triggers the voice assistant and causes a cartoon character to pop up on the screen, but we found it was unable to parse fairly simple commands like “find the nearest Gridserve charger”.
+Pressing the voice command button or saying ‘Hello Ora’ triggers the voice assistant and causes a cartoon character to pop up on the screen, but we found it was unable to parse fairly simple commands like 'find the nearest Gridserve charger'.

 ENGINES & PERFORMANCE

-Unfortunately, the 03 belongs to the former category.
+Unfortunately, the Ora 03 belongs to the former category.
 On a slightly damp track, it powered to 62mph in 8.2sec, a tenth quicker than its maker’s quoted time.
 However, achieving that time requires careful throttle control to avoid spooking the traction control, which can be disabled but reactivates automatically over 35mph.
 It will let the front wheels spin wildly for an instant before shutting down the power with an audible thump.
 On the road, it’s a niggle rather than a problem, but nevertheless other EVs do it better.

 However, that it struggled at one point to maintain 70mph on a moderate hill when its battery was a quarter full was a slight concern.
 All EVs lose some performance when their batteries get low, which is why we ensure they are at least 80% full before performance testing, but we have not previously experienced a drop this noticeable.

-The 03 offers three levels of regenerative braking, in addition to a true one-pedal mode.
+The Ora 03 offers three levels of regenerative braking, in addition to a true one-pedal mode.
 Even if you lift off brusquely, the regen will build gradually.
 Conversely, if you try to slow down gently, the level of deceleration can be hard to judge because the response is delayed.
 As a result, most testers avoided the stronger modes.
 This is easier said than done, because it will occasionally (but not consistently) reset to the strongest mode when turning off the car.

 RIDE & HANDLING

-With an all-new car on an all-new platform from an all-new manufacturer, the chassis is where things can easily go wrong.
-The sight not of Michelin, Bridgestone or even Hankook tyres but of Giti GitiComfort tyres doesn’t inspire much confidence either.
-However, we’re pleased to report that, with the exception of the previously discussed traction control, there is nothing seriously wrong with the way the 03 negotiates a set of corners or a challenging surface.
+With an all-new car on an all-new platform from a young manufacturer, the chassis is where things can easily go wrong.
+The sight not of Michelin, Bridgestone or even Hankook but Giti tyres doesn’t inspire much confidence either.
+However, we’re pleased to report that, with the exception of the previously discussed traction control, there is nothing seriously wrong with the way the Ora 03 negotiates a set of corners or a challenging surface.

 With that said, the Giti tyres defied expectations by providing perfectly adequate grip, even on very wet roads.
 Perhaps a different tyre might add some life to the steering, but then again it might not.
 The body roll, while noticeable, builds gradually, and the slowish steering is precise enough and more predictable in its response than some variable-ratio systems.